alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 This working example that demonstrates how you can use our modules to deploy jenkins using terraform.
 By working through the example it will result in you having a working deployment of jenkins using our terraform modules.

+To work through this example you will need to clone this repo.

 ## Prerequisites

 Before you start you'll need: